20 November 2024

 Small talk isn’t just filler—it’s the first step to building genuine connections.
 By staying confident, curious, and engaged, you can transform even the simplest conversations into something memorable.

-So next time you’re at a social event, step up, say hello, and watch as small talk opens doors to new opportunities and meaningful relationships.
+So next time you’re at a social event, step up, say hello, and watch how small talk opens doors to meaningful relationships and opportunities.

 See more comments